The Dorothy Bradley Atkins Medicinal Plant Garden: Unique Venue and Resource

 Not just an island of beauty and calm on the University of Illinois campus, the Atkins Medicinal Plant Garden is also a rich resource for educational and research activities with over eighty different medicinal plant species.
 Featured plants have a long history of use.
 Before the modern medicine emphasis on synthetic chemistry, these plants provided the primary source of organic chemical compounds used to treat disease.
 With an increase in the use of dietary supplements derived from plants today, there is a renewed emphasis on the study of these plants and their role in modern health care.

-The mission of the Atkins Medicinal Plant Garden is to support health education and research at the UIC College of Pharmacy and to serve as a public education resource on medicinal and dietary supplement plants and their value for human health.
-While fulfilling these missions, the Garden also serves as a place of solace to members of the UIC and greater Chicago community, who seek a peaceful place in a busy urban environment or take a daytime break in the summer months to enjoy the beautiful, lush, and colorful scenery.
+The three missions of the Atkins Medicinal Plant Garden are to support health education, to support research at the UIC College of Pharmacy, and to serve as a public education resource on medicinal and dietary supplement plants and their value for human health.

-Atkins Garden Funding for Educational & Outreach Heading link
+Atkins Garden Funding for Education & Outreach Heading link

 Dr. Janet M. Riddle Health Professions Education Fund (2021-2025)